Alycia Halladay

-Alycia Kay Halladay is Chief Science Officer at the Autism Science Foundation.
+Alycia Kay Halladay is chief science officer at the Autism Science Foundation (ASF).
 Until 2014, she served as the senior director of environmental and clinical sciences for Autism Speaks.
 She originally joined the National Alliance for Autism Research in 2005 before it merged with Autism Speaks, and was named the associate director of research for environmental sciences in 2007.
 She also serves at an adjunct professor in the Pharmacology and Toxicology Department at Rutgers University.

-Education
+Family and education

 After obtaining her bachelor's degree from the University of Texas at Austin, Halladay received her M.S.
 (1998) and Ph.D.
 (2001) in psychology, both from Rutgers University, where she completed a postdoctoral fellowship in pharmacology and toxicology.

+Halladay and husband Greg Ross are the parents of fraternal twin daughters Sarah and Jennifer, the former of whom is autistic.
+In 2015, Halladay stated that she had designated both Sarah and Jennifer brain donors in the hope the post-mortem study of their brains would advance the scientific understanding of autism.